 I am living my answer.

-I am passionate about creating and sharing art and artful experiences that bring us closer to the physical, emotional, and relational environments that support the best versions of ourselves.

-I explore issues of self-acceptance, body positivity, and emotional intelligence in my work.
+Passionate about creating and sharing art and artful experiences that bring us closer to the physical, emotional, and relational environments that support the best versions of ourselves, I explore issues of self-acceptance, body positivity, and emotional intelligence in my work.

-I draw inspiration from interactions in my day-to-day, time in nature, and the work of Helen Frankenthaler, Laura Aguilar, Ed Weston, Camille Javal, Dorielle Caimi, Iringo Demeter, and Jonathan Kent Adams.
+I draw inspiration from my day-to-day, time in nature, and the work of Helen Frankenthaler, Laura Aguilar, Edward Weston, Camille Javal, Iringo Demeter, and Jonathan Kent Adams.